Beijing Winter Olympics 2022 Digest: Doping controversy in figure skating | DW | 10.02.2022

 Russian figure skating star Kamila Valieva tested positive for a banned drug, according to Russian media.
 She was part of the team that won gold on Tuesday, but the award ceremony was delayed due to "legal consultation."

-But reports from Russian media claim she has returned a positive test for a banned medication.
+But reports from Russian media claim she has returned a positive test for a banned medication before the Games.

 The 15-year-old was part of the Russia Olympic Committee (ROC) team that finished first in the figure skating team event ahead of the United States and Japan.